GeotrekCE/Geotrek-admin/docs/install/import.rst

       --skip-checks         Skip system checks.

 .. danger::
-    You can't chose for each choice which set of category you want to unset structures.
-Every categories of each choice will
+    You can't chose for each choice which set of category you want to unset structures, it will happen for all categories

-Firstly, it creates (or finds) the category without structure associated.
+Firstly, if a categroy is linked to a structure, it creates the same category but with no structure associated.
-Secondly, every element with this category get this new category.
+Secondly, every element with this old category gets assigned to this new category.
 Finally all old categories are removed.